History of Brazil: Military dictatorship (1964–1985)

-The Brazilian military government, also known in Brazil as the United States of Brazil or Fifth Brazilian Republic, was the authoritarian military dictatorship that ruled Brazil from 1 April 1964 to 15 March 1985.
+The Brazilian military government (also known as the United States of Brazil or Fifth Brazilian Republic) was the authoritarian military dictatorship that ruled Brazil from 1 April 1964 to 15 March 1985.
 It began with the 1964 coup d'état led by the Armed Forces against the administration of President João Goulart.

-The coup was planned and executed by the commanders of the Brazilian Army and received the support of almost all high-ranking members of the military, along with conservative elements in society, like the Catholic Church and anti-communist civil movements among the Brazilian middle and upper classes.
+The coup was planned and executed by the commanders of the Brazilian Army and received the support of almost all high-ranking members of the military, along with conservative elements in society, such as the Catholic Church and anti-communist civil movements among the Brazilian middle and upper classes.

-The State Department of the United States backed the coup through Operation Brother Sam and supported the dictatorship through its embassy in Brasilia.
+The State Department of the United States backed the coup through Operation Brother Sam and supported the dictatorship through its embassy in Brasília.

 The military dictatorship lasted for almost twenty-one years; despite initial pledges to the contrary, the military government, in 1967, enacted a new, restrictive Constitution, and stifled freedom of speech and political opposition.
 The regime adopted nationalism and anti-communism as its guidelines.

 The dictatorship achieved growth in GDP in the 1970s with the so-called "Brazilian Miracle" while censoring the media and committing widespread human rights abuses, including torturing and assassinating dissidents.
 João Figueiredo became president in March 1979; in the same year he passed the Amnesty Law for political crimes committed for and against the regime.
 By this time soaring inequality and economic instability had replaced the earlier growth, and Figueiredo could not control the crumbling economy, chronic inflation and concurrent fall of other military dictatorships in South America.
 Amid massive popular demonstrations in the streets of the main cities of the country, the first free elections in 20 years were held for the national legislature in 1982.
 In 1988, a new Constitution was passed and Brazil officially returned to democracy.
 Since then, the military has remained under the control of civilian politicians, with no official role in domestic politics.

 In May 2018, the United States government released a memorandum, written by Henry Kissinger, dating back to April 1974 (when he was serving as Secretary of State), confirming that the leadership of the Brazilian military regime was fully aware of the killing of dissidents.
 It is estimated that 434 people were either confirmed killed or went missing (not to be seen again), 8,000 indigenous people suffered a genocide and 20,000 people were tortured during the military dictatorship in Brazil, while some human rights activists and others assert that the true figure could be much higher.